nunominhoto/nunominhoto/README.md

-- 👋 Hi, I’m @nunominhoto
+- 👋 Hi, I’m @nunominhoto.
+I am from Portugal, and currently living in the city of Porto.
 - 👀 I’m interested in software development, automation and web development.
 - 🌱 I’m currently on the last year of my masters degree in Electrotechnical Engineering and computers at FEUP (Faculdade de Engenharia da Universidade do Porto).
 - 📫 How to reach me - institutional email: up201604509@up.pt private emails: nuno-minhoto@hotmail.com or n.minhoto19@gmail.com